CodeYourFuture/CYF-Workshops/time-string/index.md

 - [ ] Write tests to check logic for smaller cases
 ```

-When programming, you will frequently encounter large problems.
-As a developer, it's essential that we can break down complex problems into smaller problems.
+When programming, you will often encounter large problems.
+Developers must learn to break down complex problems into smaller problems.
 In this workshop, we'll use tests to break down the implementation of `formatAsSecondsAsString`.

 Given a time in seconds,